SandKrish/SandKrish/README.md

 📚 **Author** of *[Python Coding for Kids (Ages 8–10)](https://github.com/SandKrish/python-coding-for-kids-ages-8-10-a-visual-step-by-step-guide-to-learning-programming)* – A Visual Step-by-Step Guide to Learning Programming, available on Amazon Kindle.

-The book introduces young learners to programming concepts through simple Python examples and hands-on exercises.
-Available on **Amazon Kindle**.

 • 👩‍💻 **14+ years in software engineering**